 Insurance is not a big issue for American visitors as you are usually covered on your own policy or have it included on your Credit Card, make sure you check your details.
 This means it is cheaper and better value to book from a local specialist.
 Our pick of these is DiscountHawaiiCarRental.com

 Prepare for a shock!
-If you are from the mainland prepare to be shocked how expensive the Gas is If you are from outside the US, prepare to be shocked how cheap it is!
-Americans really have no idea their cheap Gas is compared to the rest of the world, but for Americans, it is pretty steep on the Island.
-Prices are normally up to $1 a gallon more than the mainland obviously this varies hugely state to state,
+If you are from the mainland prepare to be shocked at how expensive the Gas is If you are from outside the US, prepare to be shocked at how cheap it is!
+Americans really have no idea how their cheap Gas is compared to the rest of the world, but for Americans, it is pretty steep on the Island.
+Prices are normally up to $1 a gallon more than on the mainland obviously this varies hugely from state to state,

 Parking in so many of USA’s cities is a complete nightmare.
 Maui is a total exception.
-Free parking is available in just about all of Maui’s towns, City, tourist hotspots and beaches.
-While at peak times getting a spot requires patience, there are always free lot’s you jus thave to strike it lucky and keep trying.
+Free parking is available in just about all of Maui’s towns, cities, tourist hotspots, and beaches.
+While at peak times getting a spot requires patience, there are always free lots you just have to strike it lucky and keep trying.

-Most attractions, lookouts, beaches or landmarks will have a free parking lot and if not there will be pull-outs when you can leave your car while visiting.
-As long as you do not just abandon your vehicle at roadside all is well.
+Most attractions, lookouts, beaches, or landmarks will have free parking lots, and if not there will be pull-outs when you can leave your car while visiting.
+As long as you do not just abandon your vehicle at the roadside all is well.

 Things to do for FREE or Cheap in Maui

-With only a small outlay you can indulge in one the most popular activities on the Island.
-Maui’s underwater world is even more beautiful than it’s above-water landscape, and that is a hard ask!
-Ocean Life is abundant, Vibrant, fascinating and downright spectacular.
+With only a small outlay you can indulge in one of the most popular activities on the Island.
+Maui’s underwater world is even more beautiful than its above-water landscape, and that is a hard ask!
+Ocean Life is abundant, Vibrant, fascinating, and downright spectacular.

 From Coral reefs teeming with fish to majestic Sea Turtles and a million different things in between the ocean is just filled with life and every snorkel experience brings something new.
 From rank beginner to advance snorkeller, there is everything available in Maui and everyone should check out these wonders at least once.

-For is Snorkelling is am EVERYDAY activity and we get a bit tetchy if we haven’t had our fix of turtles and reef fish on any given day.
-Check out our full guide to snorkeling on Maui with tips on Gear, Safety and where to Snorkel on this wonderful Island.
+For us, Snorkelling is an EVERYDAY activity and we get a bit tetchy if we haven’t had our fix of turtles and reef fish on any given day.
+Check out our full guide to snorkeling on Maui with tips on Gear, Safety, and where to Snorkel on this wonderful Island.

 Free Hula Shows

-Lahaina Cannery Hula Shows -We love Luau’s and make sure we attend one every time we are in Hawaii, however they are a very expensive activity.
-While some are considered budget Luau’s these are still nearly $100 a head so not conducive with serious budget traveling.
+Lahaina Cannery Hula Shows -We love Luau’s and make sure we attend one every time we are in Hawaii, however, they are a very expensive activity.
+While some are considered budget Luau’s these are still nearly $100 a head, so not conducive to serious budget traveling.